WordPress/gutenberg/docs/reference-guides/slotfills/README.md

 } );
 ```

-### Restricting fills to certain screens in the Site editor.
+### Restricting fills to certain screens in the Site Editor.

-This example builds on the example above by providing an allow list to control which screens a fill can be rendered within the Site editor.
+This example builds on the example above by providing an allow list to control which screens a fill can be rendered within the Site Editor.

 ```js
 /**